CUAHSI/HydroDesktop/Documentation/OnlineHelp/source/extensions/HydroModeler/Tutorial03.rst

   * Call perform time step.

-  * Assert that calculated values are equal to the already known values of the test.
+  * Assert that calculated values are equal to the known values of the test.

 .. figure:: ./images/Tutorial03/preformtest .png
    :align: center

-8. Finish() method test.
+8. In the Finish() method test.

 .. figure:: ./images/Tutorial03/finishtest .png
    :align: center

-9.Calculated PET() method (method created to calculate the Evapotranspiration rate)
+9. In the Calculated PET() method (method created to calculate the Evapotranspiration rate)